FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 - Molecular Weight: 133.15 g/mol

 - Functional Groups and Structure–Odor Relevance: para-Anisyl nitrile contains a methoxy group attached to a benzene ring, which is linked to a nitrile group.
-The methoxy group contributes to its sweet, floral odor profile, while the nitrile group can add a subtle almond-like nuance.
+The methoxy group contributes to its sweet, floral odor profile, while the nitrile group can add a subtle almond-like note.

 Citation hooks: FlavScents; PubChem; FEMA